-As at 31 December 2019, the Group's property, plant and equipment amounted to \$61,131,000 (2018: \$2,276,000).
+As at 31 December 2020, the Group's property, plant and equipment amounted to \$63,504,000 (2019: \$61,131,000).

-Where there are indicators of impairment, management has made estimates of the recoverable amounts based on the current property market and economic conditions in the respective markets, or used external appraisers to support its determination of market prices.
+Where there are indicators of impairment, management has made estimates of the recoverable amounts based on the current property market and economic conditions in the respective markets, or used external appraisers to support its determination of recoverable amounts.
+There was an increase in the level of estimation uncertainty in determining the recoverable value of the property, plant and equipment as at 31 December 2020 arising from the changes in market and economic conditions brought on by the COVID-19 pandemic.

-Based on the recoverable amounts, an impairment loss of \$3,337,000 (2018: \$Nil) was recognised as at 31 December 2019.
+Based on the recoverable amounts, an impairment loss of \$4,855,000 (2019: \$3,337,000) was recognised as at 31 December 2020.